orgua/shepherd_v2_planning/99_open_tasks.rst

         - idea 2: scheduled via pre-configuration (and access to time-base)
     - variable TX-Power for multi-hop → is it enough to change firmware or do we need (programmable) attenuation?
         - -> input from kai: firmware should suffice
-    - should the gpios to target be individual switchable (connected, disconnected)
+    - should the gpios to target be individually switchable (connected, disconnected) for less energy-interference
         - input from kai: no requirement, but current IC supports it (TI TXB03)
     - 2x2x25 Pin-Header between beaglebone and Shepherd-cape is hard to (dis)assemble -> is there a need to forward all pins (additional cape)?
         - improvement 1: used pins don't have to be forwarded